Pasrur

-Other important places in Pasrur Tehsil are Badyana, Chawinda, Chaubara, Kingra, Sabz Peer, Chichharwali and Dhodha.
+Other important places in Pasrur Tehsil are Badyana, Chawinda, Chaubara, Kingra, Sabz Peer, Kala Pahar, Chichharwali and Dhodha.

 It was founded during the reign of Mughal emperor Babur by a Jatt called Chaudhry Matika Bajwa.
 Nearby are the remains of a bridge built by Shah Daula.

-During the 2025 India–Pakistan conflict, as a part of Operation Sindoor, India claimed it had conducted air and missile strikes on Pakistani military radar installations in Pasrur on 10 May 2025.

 British era

 During British rule, Pasrur became the headquarters of Pasrur Tehsil.
-The town (which lies 18 miles south of the district capital Sialkot) lies on the Sialkot to Amritsar road.
+The town (which is 18 miles south of the district capital Sialkot) lies on the Sialkot to Amritsar road.
 The population in 1901 was 8,335.
-The trade of Pasrur became very decayed, partly through the opening of the North-Western Railway and partly on account of the octroi duties which diverted trade to the neighboring village of Saukin Wind.
+The trade through Pasrur declined, partly through the opening of the North-Western Railway and partly on account of the octroi duties which diverted trade to the neighboring village of Saukin Wind.
 Hand-printed cotton stuff were the only manufacture of importance.

 The municipality was created in 1867.
 The income during the ten years ending 1902-3 averaged Rs.
 7,900, and the expenditure Rs.
 7,800.
 The income in 1903-4 was Rs.
 8,000, chiefly from octroi; and the expenditure was Rs.
 6,900.
 The town had an Anglo-vernacular high school maintained by the district board, and a government dispensary.